 This wholesome healthy cobbler recipe will become a staple on your menu this summer, especially when you have more fruit and berries than you know what to do with.
 I’m thinking Pacific Northwest blueberries, Okanagan peaches, neighbour’s plums, hundreds of figs and apples from my garden, wild blackberries and over ripen bananas.
 Apricots, pears, rhubarb, cherries – you name it!
 Here in Vancouver, BC our summer produce choice is insanely amazing.
 You could also use frozen fruit, go ahead!
 Mango – mmm-mmm-mmm.

-I have been waiting all winter long to make crumb bars, cobblers and crisps thinking fresh blueberries, strawberries and raspberries come spring time… Ironically, knowing what I know now, EWG in one report finding 38 various pesticides on strawberries and raspberries that DO NOT wash off with water, I ended up baking these blueberry oatmeal crumble bars with frozen blueberries LOL.
-Organic fresh berries in May in Vancouver are not that affordable, frozen – twice cheaper.
+I have been waiting all winter long to make crumb bars, cobblers and crisps thinking fresh blueberries, strawberries and raspberries come spring time.
+Ironically, knowing what I know now, EWG in one report finding 38 various pesticides on strawberries and raspberries that DO NOT wash off with water, I ended up baking these blueberry oatmeal crumble bars with frozen blueberries LOL.

 I have been craving carrot oatmeal muffins for weeks.
 Since I always have bags and bags of organic carrots on hand, this recipe was a no special grocery store trip.
 These days I cook with organic ingredients I purchased at a reasonable price rather than a recipe idea out of the blue.
-Eating seasonal makes eating 90% organic possible.
+Eating seasonal makes eating organic on a budget possible.
 And you can’t beat a 2 lbs bag of carrots for $2, can’t you?!
 Even Walmart carries organic carrots.
-I also found lemons, bananas, fresh herbs and different salad greens…
+I also found lemons, bananas, fresh herbs and different salad…

 Read more »